MAC address: Ranges of group and locally administered addresses

 Given the locations of the U/L and I/G bits, they can be discerned in a single digit in common MAC address notation as shown in the following table:

+IEEE 802c local MAC address usage

+IEEE standard 802c further divides the locally administered MAC address block into four quadrants.
+This additional partitioning is called Structured Local Address Plan (SLAP) and its usage is optional.

 Applications

 The following network technologies use the EUI-48 identifier format: